-Part V of the 2017 Annual Report provides information about transportation revenue obligations issued by the State of Wisconsin (State) in the form of transportation revenue bonds (Bonds) and transportation revenue commercial paper notes (Notes).
-Selected information is provided in this introduction for the convenience of the readers; however, all information presented in this Part V of the 2017 Annual Report should be reviewed to make an informed investment decision.
+Part V of the 2018 Annual Report provides information about transportation revenue obligations issued by the State of Wisconsin (State) in the form of transportation revenue bonds and transportation revenue commercial paper notes.
+Selected information is provided in this introduction for the convenience of the readers; however, all information presented in this Part V of the 2018 Annual Report should be reviewed to make an informed investment decision.

-Total Outstandin g Balance (12/15/2017) \$1,925,073,000 tstanding of Fixed-Rate Obligations 1,866,265,000 tstanding of Variable-Rate Obligations 58,808,000 of Outstanding Obligations in form of 3.05% ate Obligations 3.0370 Ratings (a) (Fitch/ Kroll (b) /Moody's/S&P) Bonds AA+/AAA/Aa2/AA+ Notes F1+/P-1/A-1+ Authority State of Wisconsin Transportation Facilities and Hig Obligations General Resolution, dated June 26, 1986 Subchapter II of Chapter 18 and Section 84.59, Wisc 5, as amended, and Trustee/Paying Agent The Bank of New York Mellon Trust Company, N.A. obligations, as well as Registrar and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association, serves as Issuing and Paying Agent for National Association and Paying Agent for National Association and Paying Agent for National Agent for Natio or the Bonds.
-U.S. Bank Security The Bonds are secured by a first lien pledge of Prog created by the General Resolution, as amended, and Program.
-The Notes are payable from Program Inco Subordinated Debt Service Fund; this pledge is subopayment of the Bonds.
-Program Income includes veauthorized under Section 341.25, Wisconsin Statutes amount of the Program Income) and certain Other R added pursuant to 2003 Wisconsin Act 33 (including title transaction fees, registration and title counter selicense plate issuance and renewal fees). any other income of the ome deposited into the ordinate to that granted to chicle Registration Fees s (which is a substantial egistration-Related Fees g, but not limited to, vehicle Audit Report and Financial Statement APPENDIX A to this Part V of the 2017 Annual Repo auditor's report and the audited statement of cash red • (a) 777
+Total Outstanding Balance (12/15/2018) \$1,768,310,00 Amount Outstanding of Fixed-Rate Obligations 1,725,655, tstanding of Variable-Rate Obligations 42,655,000 of Outstanding Obligations in form of 2.41% -Rate Obligations Ratings (a) (Fitch/ Kroll (b) /Moody's/s&P Global Ratings (c) ) Bonds AA+/AAA/Aa2/AA+ Notes F1+/P-1/A-1+ Authority State of Wisconsin Transportation Facilities and Highw Obligations General Resolution, dated June 26, 1986, a II of Chapter 18 and Section 84.59, Wisconsin Statutes as amended, and Subchapter Trustee/Paying Agent The Bank of New York Mellon Trust Company, N.A. sobligations, as well as Registrar and Paying Agent for the National Association, serves as Issuing and Paying Agent Agent Paying Agent Pay the Bonds.
+U.S. Bank Security The Bonds are secured by a first lien pledge of Program by the General Resolution, as amended, and any other in Notes are payable from Program Income deposited into Service Fund; this pledge is subordinate to that granted Program Income includes vehicle Registration Fees aut 341.25, Wisconsin Statutes (which is a substantial amount certain Other Registration-Related Fees added purs 33 (including, but not limited to, vehicle title transaction counter service fees, and personalized license plate issue income of the Program.
+The of the Subordinated Debt of the Bonds.
+Thorized under Section ount of the Program Income) suant to 2003 Wisconsin Act on fees, registration and title Audit Report and Financial Statement APPENDIX A to this Part V of the 2018 Annual Report auditor's report and the audited statement of cash received

-(a) The ratings presented are the ratings assigned to the transportation revenue obligations without regard to any bond insurance policy.
-No information is provided in the 2017 Annual Report about any rating assigned to any transportation revenue obligations based on any bond insurance policy.
+&lt;sup>(a) The ratings presented are the ratings assigned to the transportation revenue obligations without regard to any bond insurance policy.
+No information is provided in the 2018 Annual Report about any rating assigned to any transportation revenue obligations based on any bond insurance policy.

-While the State of Wisconsin applied for and received a rating on the transportation revenue bonds from Kroll Bond Rating Agency, at this time, Kroll has not been requested to rate the Notes for this credit.
+(b) While the State of Wisconsin applied for and received a rating on the transportation revenue bonds from Kroll Bond Rating Agency, at this time, Kroll has not been requested to rate the Notes for this credit.